MadeByBalaji/blog/_posts/2025-10-08-pointers-array-GG.md

 int* (*fp)(int*) = fun;
 ```

-‚ö° Looks scary, but sometimes needed when working with library APIs or driver HAL layers.
+Looks scary, but sometimes needed when working with library APIs or driver HAL layers.

 ---